fourtytoo/kodish/README.md

 Anyone who used a Kodi remote, whether an Android app or its web interface, knows how clunky and unreliable that is.
 To just give you an example, on certain errors Kodi would pop up a dialog window and wait for the user to acknowledge the problem.
-That is, even if the error was due to a REST command.
-The REST interface, in such cases, gets stuck as well.
-The Kodi REST API is not pretty and these shell scripts add to its unreliability.
+Thus possibly requiring the user to walk back to the room where the player is sitting, find the IR remote, turn the TV on and press OK.
+All the while the REST interface becomes unresponsive, waiting for the pop dialog to disappear.

+Kodi behaviour reflects its primary use as video player and doesn't work well headless or remotely.
+These shell scripts add to its unreliability.

 That is to say, do _not_ rely on Kodi to wake up in the morning.